Unlock Your Fitness Potential: A Guide to Training for Your Body Type

 2. Mesomorph: The Athletic Build

 Characteristics: Mesomorphs have a naturally athletic physique with balanced fat and muscle.
-A 2017 PLOS One study found they possess ~60% fast-twitch muscle fibers (vs. 40% in others), aiding explosive strength and muscle growth.
+A study found they possess ~60% fast-twitch muscle fibers (vs. 40% in others), aiding explosive strength and muscle growth [7].
 Their efficient metabolism supports muscle gain and fat loss, but plateaus can occur without variety.

 Training Strategies:

-Blend Strength and Hypertrophy: A 2022 Journal of Sports Sciences study recommends combining heavy strength training (4–6 reps at 80–90% 1RM) with hypertrophy sets (8–12 reps at 60–75% 1RM).
-Train 4–5 days per week with exercises like barbell rows, lunges, and push-ups.
+Blend Strength and Hypertrophy: Recommended combining heavy strength training (4–6 reps at 80–90% 1RM) with hypertrophy sets (8–12 reps at 60–75% 1RM) [8].
+Train 3-4 days per week with exercises like barbell rows, lunges, and push-ups.

-Periodization for Variety: A 2019 Strength and Conditioning Journal review suggests cycling through strength, hypertrophy, and functional training every 4–6 weeks to avoid plateaus (e.g., powerlifting, then bodyweight circuits).
+Periodization for Variety: A 2019 review suggests cycling through strength, hypertrophy, and functional training every 4–6 weeks to avoid plateaus (e.g., powerlifting, then bodyweight circuits) [9].

 Example Routine: